 - Death Glare: One of his favourite facial expressions - so stern that it can shame even Norrell.

 - Enigmatic Minion: Childermass is loyal to Norrell but shows a surprising degree of autonomy, and his motives never become quite clear.
-It's implied that he supports Norrell largely because that is likely to promote English magic, and perhaps prompt the return of the Raven King.
-In the miniseries, Lascelles accurately notes that Childermass always does things for his own reasons.
+It's implied that he supports Norrell largely because that is the course most likely to promote English magic, and perhaps prompt the return of the Raven King.
+As he tells Strange, when the latter tries to tempt Childermass to join him by recognising him as an equal, that he won't join him, but if Strange falls as a result of his and Norrell's struggle over the course of English magic, he will take up Strange's cause, and vice versa, so that there may always be two voices in English magic.
+More generally, in the miniseries, Lascelles accurately sums it up by noting that Childermass always does things for his own reasons.

 - The Gadfly: Frequently, with his last line in the book summing it up: "Vinculus!
 Stand up!"
 (For context, Vinculus' body is tattooed with the book of the Raven King.
 Meaning that to read it, he has to be naked)

 - Kavorka Man: In the book, being described as looking like a twisted old tree, yet three of the maids in Norrell's household have fallen for him, as does the youngest and prettiest of Vinculus' wives, being typically Tall, Dark, and Snarky.
-In the series, he's on the more roguish end of Tall, Dark, and Handsome.
+In the series, he's on the more roguish end of Tall, Dark, and Handsome - though still a consummate Deadpan Snarker.

 - Laser-Guided Amnesia: He can't remember his encounter with the Raven King.